 When you are first beginning, aim for exercising 2-3 times every week.
 This is enough to see improvements in strength and conditioning without being incredibly overwhelming.
 Diving in at 5-6 days a week is a fast way to burn out.

 If you do want to work out 6 days a week, make sure you aren’t doing something like HIIT exercise or lifting weights every single day.
 Have a day for low impact, like pilates or yoga, or simply go for a walk.

 IF you wake up and yo know that your body isn’t in a state to exercise, don’t force it.
 Exercise is not meant to be a punishment.

 3. SEEK PROFESSIONAL GUIDANCE

-Building a sustainable fitness routine is important part of your fitness journey, however, programming for your specific goals is daunting.
+Building a sustainable exercise routine is important part of your body confidence journey, however, programming for your specific goals is daunting.
 It's very easy to give up when you walk into a gym without any clue what to do.
 Seeking out a trainer will help you achieve your goals much faster and reduce your risk of injuring yourself.

 This can also include attending group fitness classes led by fitness professionals and the bonus of a group encouraging you to keep going.

 It's important to find the right fit for your style.
 Although exercising is wonderful for your mind and body, it can feel difficult in the beginning.
 You need to find a good fit for you and develop your own workout style.

 The wrong gym can contribute to stress and overwhelm if you are constantly stressing about what people think about you, or are afraid to go into the weight room.